linux-kdevops/kdevops-history/README.md

   * `make bringup`
   * `make linux`

+To test a kernel against fstests, for example, if you enable fstests you can just run:

+  * `make fstests`
+  * `make fstests-baseline`

 Once kdevops is configured, there are 3 main parts to what kdevops will do for you: